IwachanOrigin/usb_video_device_capture/readme.md

 ## How to use

     1. Run the usbVideoDeviceCapture.exe
     2. Select the video capture device number.
     3. Select the audio capture device number.
-    4. Input capture resolution and frame rate supported by the device.
+    4. Select the audio output device number.
     5. Input display window resolution.
     6. A window will appear and capture will begin.

 ![how_to_use](https://user-images.githubusercontent.com/12496951/236653443-ee09989f-103f-4756-98a2-275a740579c4.png)

 ## Attention

-    - The video capture device format is alway RGB32 only.
-      If the video caputure device is not supported the format, capture failed.
     - If all settings good, but capture is not started, the active signal resolution is not right.
       Please check your windows display settings.
       for example...